SebastienJin/OS202/TP3/readme.md

 - il les dispatch aux autres process,
 - tous les process participent au tri en parallèle,
 - le tableau trié est rassemblé sur le process 0.

+# Explanation

+When running the program with the command "mpiexec -np N python para_bucket_sort.py", where N is the number of processes, process 0 will generate a random set of data equal to 10 times the number of remaining processes.
+Then, each process will receive 10 pieces of data, perform a local sort, and then send the data back to process 0 to obtain the final sorted result.